Will007-max/Will007-max.github.io/_posts/2021-04-27-first_project.md

 At the very beginning, I didn't even know how to approach the problem I wanted to solve: I had a lot of ideas but of course I had to balance the great ambitions with what was actually possible to achieve...
-In addition, in my mind, it wasn't clear if considering audio it is a simple classification problem (different classes for different emotions) or it was possible to deal with natural language processing.
+In addition, in my mind, it wasn't clear if, considering audio, it is a simple classification problem (different classes for different emotions) or it was possible to deal with natural language processing.